projectdigest/betancur_r-fish-tree/README.md

  **Method 2**

 The other thing you can do is use our database (`profile.db`) as a starting point.
 The principle is the same as the other method except that here we have done some beautification already.
 This database contains the information in the `additonal_data.txt` and the `fish_tree.tre`.
 It also contains an additional tree representation where we collapsed leaves by Family.
-To visualize this tree run this command:

-`anvi-interactive -p profile.db  --manual`
+To use this database run this command:

 `anvi-interactive -p profile.db  --manual`